 - 1. Compile the program for profiling (Section 5.2). - 2.
-Run it with one of the heap profiling options described below (eg. -hc for a basic producer profile).
+Run it with one of the heap profiling options described below (eg. -h for a basic producer profile).
 This generates the file prog.hp. - 3.
 Run hp2ps to produce a Postscript file, prog.ps.
 The hp2ps utility is described in detail in Section 5.5. - 4.
 Display the heap profile using a postscript viewer such as Ghostview, or print it out on a Postscript-capable printer.

-You might also want to take a look at hp2any, a more advanced suite of tools (not distributed with GHC) for displaying heap profiles.
+For example, here is a heap profile produced for the program given above in Section 5.1.1: U.U.U.2 You might also want to take a look at hp2any, a more advanced suite of tools (not distributed with GHC) for displaying heap profiles.